google/asylo/asylo/examples/grpc_server/README.md

 *   Loads the enclave, passing the address that the server will run on using the `server_address` extension of `EnclaveConfig`
-*   Enters the enclave to wait until either the shutdown RPC has been received or the timeout has expired
+*   Enters the enclave to get the port assigned to the server
 *   Finalizes the enclave cleanly

 This example implements the driver in